rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 backup, and the agent was therefore offline.

 Verify that the agent is running on the server.
 If the agent is not already running, start it.
-Next, check the logs to determine why the backup job failed.
+Next, check the logs to determine why the agent was not running.

 An agent should never go offline by itself.
 If the agent did not respond, then the agent could not reach one of the API endpoints, the